 One of the first things we say to new course creators is “build your email list.”
 That said, even if you don’t have an email list yet, you can still have success selling your product—with just a bit of finessing.
+It is possible for online course creators to sell a course without audience.
+We’ll show you how.

-How to sell without an audience
+Sell a course without an audience

 Normally, we suggest launching your course to your own email list, but we get it: Not everyone has a massive list to market to right now.
 It’s never too late to get started building your list, and we encourage you to build your list for a few reasons: